davidnabergoj/davidnabergoj.github.io/content/posts/leetcode_208.md

 # Comparison between recursive and iterative solutions
 The actual runtime and memory consumption are indeed smaller for the iterative solution.
 Leetcode reports a runtime of 90ms and 145MB of memory for the recursive, but only 19ms and 54MB of memory for the iterative solution.

+Thanks for reading!
+If you liked this post, you can support me on [Ko-fi ☕](https://ko-fi.com/david-nabergoj).
+More LeetCode solutions coming soon :)